 Please ensure you have read all of the application guidance prior to making an application.
-Guidance can be found at warwick.ac.uk/transform/apply/guidance

-Research proposals based on the list of suggested topics should have a maximum length of 1,500 words and should include the following aspects:
+Research proposals based on the list of suggested topics should have a maximum length of 2,500 words and should include the following aspects:

-- any ethical considerations and procedures to be employed, if applicable;
+- Any ethical considerations and procedures to be employed, if applicable;

 Research proposals will be assessed in accordance with the Leverhulme Trust's overarching approach and ethos, which includes the criteria of originality, importance, significance and merit, which should be clearly incorporated into applications.